Usage

 ssh remote-machine -J sshforward.net

 Or connect directly from your browser — open your machine's page in the dashboard and click Connect in Browser.
 No SSH client required.
+If the machine also exposes VNC, an additional Connect in Browser (RDX) button opens an in-browser remote desktop alongside it.

 Secure Connect